jackcallister/jarsbe.github.io/_posts/2015-01-05-the-react-quick-start-guide.markdown

   <div class="circle"></div>
 </div>

 >*This article will give you a quick overview of how to build user interfaces in React JS.
 There's just enough to get yourself started and nothing more.
-Code along with this [starter kit](https://github.com/jarsbe/react-starter-kit) (instructions in the repo) or just read along.*
+Code along with this [starter kit](https://github.com/jarsbe/react-starter-kit) (instructions in the repo) or just read along.
+Update: Thanks to [Hugo Bessa](https://twitter.com/hugoBessaa) there's now a [Portuguese translation](http://hugobessa.com.br/posts/comecando-com-react/).*

 ---